avi123900/freshbatch-oct16/README.txt

-I am learning Git and Github.I am good.I am an engineer.
+you are learning Git and Github.I am good.I am an engineer.